Balloon, Kite and Drone Safety

 - Never fly kites or balloons in the rain or during electrical storms.

 - Never cross a road or street while flying a kite or holding a balloon.

-- Kites and Mylar balloons should be kept away from overhead power lines and all utility equipment.
+- Kites, Mylar balloons and drones should be kept away from overhead power lines and all utility equipment.